Delusion-LLC/DelusionOS/README.md

 <p>- The minimum system requirements include: 4GB of RAM, 40GB of available disk space, and a processor that supports 64-bit architecture.</p>

 ## Unsupported List:
-- Manual Installation Through setup.exe
+- Manual Installation Through setup.exe (Rufus or Ventoy)
 - Bitlocker Drive Encryption
 - Windows To Go
 - Windows Defender